Once you have created and populated your migration project, MigrationWiz provides five migration options.

 - If using admin credentials at the Destination (these are entered when creating the project), it will verify those credentials.

-- If not using admin credentials at the Destination, and instead entering passwords for each mailbox, it will verify those credentials.
+- If not using admin credentials at the Destination, and using user credentials for each mailbox instead, it will verify those credentials.

 - Trial Migration: A Trial Migration will migrate a very small amount of data in order to test that the project has been created properly and that the mailboxes have been entered correctly.
 It is completely free and can be performed an unlimited number of times.
 Each Trial Migration will perform the following: